-There are multiple immigration statuses that the Office of Refugee Resettlement (ORR) deems eligible for ORR-funded programs, the majority of which are offered for up to five years after arrival to the U.S. Eligible statuses include:
+There are multiple immigration statuses that the federal Office of Refugee Resettlement (ORR) deems eligible for ORR-funded programs, the majority of which are offered for up to five years after arrival to the United States.
+Eligible statuses include:

 People admitted to the U.S. through the refugee resettlement program are eligible for all ORR funded programs and services.
 They also receive short-term services through the Reception and Placement (R&P) program, funded by the U.S. Department of State, Bureau of Population, Refugees and Migration (PRM).